tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/behavioral.md

 ## Data Flow Implementation Diagram

-The Web/Mobile Personalization Blueprint can be implemented by using either the Platform Web SDK/Mobile SDK and Edge Network Network or using either traditional application-specific SDKs (e.g. AppMeasurement.js).
+The Web/Mobile Personalization Blueprint can be implemented by using either the Platform Web SDK/Mobile SDK and Edge Network or using either traditional application-specific SDKs (for example, AppMeasurement.js).

 ### Platform Web SDK/Mobile SDK and Edge Network Approach